wasp-lang/wasp/web/docs/auth/username-and-pass.md

 import ReadMoreAboutAuthEntities from './\_read-more-about-auth-entities.md';
 import UserSignupFieldsExplainer from './\_user-signup-fields-explainer.md';
 import UserFieldsExplainer from './\_user-fields.md';
+import UsernameData from './entities/\_username-data.md';
+import AccessingUserDataNote from './\_accessing-user-data-note.md';

 Wasp supports username & password authentication out of the box with login and signup flows.
-It provides you with the server-side implementation and the UI components for the client-side.
+It provides you with the server-side implementation and the UI components for the client side.

 ## Setting Up Username & Password Authentication